UNC-Libraries/HathiTrust-Print-Holdings/README.md

 #### get\_bib\_num\_lists.pl script

 -   **Create list(s) of candidate bnums (See below for more details)**
-    -   Pull basic info from biblio2base database view
+    -   Pull basic info from bib views
     -   Create list of bibs that may meet HT's parameters, based on:
         -   presence of CAT DATE
         -   appropriate III material type code
-        -   single-value bib location is NOT inappropriate
+        -   bib location is NOT (single-value and inappropriate)

 Running this script produces text files containing up to 200,000 candidate bnums each.
 The extract\_holdings\_data\_from\_bibs.pl script is then run once per bnum file, using the bnum file as input.